by: Thomas Young

 - Put your website domain name on all your printed materials.

-- Coordinate web marketing efforts with your sales team.
+- Coordinate strategic digital marketing efforts with your sales team.

 - See your website as an extension of your formal sales process.